lrstanley/marill/README.md

-   --no-color               Do not print with color --no-banner              Do not print the colorful banner --exit-on-fail           Send exit code 1 if any domains fail tests --log-file logfile       Log debugging information to logfile --no-updates             Don't check to see if there are updates --urls                   Print the list of urls as if they were going to be scanned --tests                  Print the list of tests that are loaded and would be used
+   --no-color               Do not print with color --no-banner              Do not print the colorful banner --exit-on-fail           Send exit code 1 if any domains fail tests --log FILE               Log information to FILE --debug-log FILE         Log debugging information to FILE --no-updates             Don't check to see if there are updates --urls                   Print the list of urls as if they were going to be scanned --tests                  Print the list of tests that are loaded and would be used